Distributed Systems

 If a Raft-based server reboots it should resume service where it left off.
 This requires that Raft keep persistent state that survives a reboot.
 The paper's Figure 2 mentions which state should be persistent.

 A real implementation would write Raft's persistent state to disk each time it changed and would read the state from disk when restarting after a reboot.
-Your implementation won't use the disk; instead, it will save and restore persistent state from a Persister object (see persister.go).
+Your implementation won't use the disk; instead, it will save and restore persistent state using a Persister object (see tester1/persister.go).
 Whoever calls Raft.Make() supplies a Persister that initially holds Raft's most recently persisted state (if any).
-Raft should initialize its state from that Persister, and should use it to save its persistent state each time the state changes.
+Raft should initialize its state from that Persister, and use it to save its persistent state each time the state changes.
 Use the Persister's ReadRaftState() and Save() methods.

-Complete the functions persist() and readPersist() in raft.go by adding code to save and restore persistent state.
+Complete the functions persist() and readPersist() in raft1/raft.go by adding code to save and restore persistent state.
 You will need to encode (or "serialize") the state as an array of bytes in order to pass it to the Persister.
-Use the labgob encoder; see the comments in persist() and readPersist(). labgob is like Go's gob encoder but prints error messages if you try to encode structures with lower-case field names.
+Use the labgob encoder; see the comments in persist() and readPersist() in raft1/raft.go. labgob is like Go's gob encoder but prints error messages if you try to encode structures with lower-case field names.
 Pass nil as the second argument to persister.Save().
 Insert calls to persist() at the points where your implementation changes persistent state.
 Once you've done this, and if the rest of your implementation is correct, you should pass all of the 3C tests.

 You will probably need the optimization that backs up nextIndex by more than one entry at a time.
 Look at the extended Raft paper starting at the bottom of page 7 and top of page 8 (marked by a gray line).
 The paper is vague about the details; you will need to fill in the gaps.
 While there are several options, one option is to have a failed message include: